raspberrypilearning/chameleon-lights/en/step_3.md

 <div style="display: flex; flex-wrap: wrap">
 <div style="flex-basis: 200px; flex-grow: 1; margin-right: 15px;">
 In this step, you will create a function to draw your chameleon.
-Then function will allow you to change the colour of your chameleon based on the colour reading in the next step.
+The function will allow you to change the colour of your chameleon based on the colour reading in the next step.
 </div>
 <div>
 ![An animation of what will be achieved by the end of this step.](images/step-three-output.gif){:width="300px"}